 Eat Your Calories

-It is a fact that weight loss is a result of the consumption of extra calories.
+It is a fact that weight gain is a result of the consumption of extra calories.
 So when it comes to weight loss, many women tend to go too low on calorie intake.
 It is important to note that calories are essential for the proper functioning of the body.
 It is only when you consume more calories than the body needs does it become detrimental.

 Avoid Foods And Drink With Added Sugar